Style Blog/Wedding Trends

 Navy blue groomsman suits with light pink and blue bridesmaid dresses for garden party wedding

-• Attire: A navy or royal blue suit complemented by blush or rose-toned ties and accessories are a great choice for this combination.
+• Pink and blue wedding attire: A navy or royal blue suit complemented by blush or rose-toned ties and accessories are a great choice for this combination.
+Blush bridesmaid dresses are the go-to option, but blue floral bridesmaid looks are perfect, too.

-• Floral and décor: Light pink roses with blue accents make stunning bouquets.
+• Pink and blue florals and décor: Light pink roses with blue accents make stunning wedding bouquets.
 Mix in metallics like silver or rose gold for added elegance.

-• Seasonal considerations: Pastel pink and lighter blues are ideal for spring and summer weddings, while hues like fuchsia and navy suit fall and winter.
+• Pink and blue seasonal considerations: Pastel pink and lighter blues are ideal for spring and summer weddings, while hues like fuchsia and navy suit fall and winter.

 Lavender and Dark Green